-- Monitor role, which can view configuration information and status but not anything more - Operator role, which is a monitor that can trigger run time state changes, such as start an application server or stop an application, but cannot change configuration - Configurator role, which is a monitor that can modify configuration information but cannot change run-time state - Administrator role, which is an operator as well as a configurator
+• Monitor role, which can view configuration information and status but not anything more

+- Operator role, which is a monitor that can trigger run time state changes, such as start an application server or stop an application, but cannot change configuration - Configurator role, which is a monitor that can modify configuration information but cannot change run-time state - Administrator role, which is an operator as well as a configurator

 A user with the configurator role can perform most administrative work including installing new applications and application servers.
 There are certain configuration tasks a configurator does not have sufficient authority to do when global security is enabled, including modifying WebSphere Application Server server identity and password, LTPA password and keys, and assigning users to administrative security roles.
-Those sensitive configuration tasks require the administrative role because the server id is mapped to the administrator role.
+Those sensitive configuration tasks require the administrative role.

 WebSphere Application Server administrative security is enforced when global security is enabled.
 It is recommended that WebSphere Application Server global security be enabled to protect administrative subsystem integrity.
 Application server security can be selectively disabled if there is no sensitive information to protect.
-For securing administrative security, refer to Assigning Users to Admin Roles Task and Assigning Users to Naming Roles WebSphere Application Server uses Java 2 Security Model to create a secure environment to run application code.
+For securing administrative security, refer to "Assigning users to administrator roles" on page 174 and "Assigning users to naming roles" on page 179 WebSphere Application Server uses Java 2 Security Model to create a secure environment to run application code.
 Java 2 Security provides a fine, grained and policy based access control to protect system resources such as files, system properties, opening socket connections, loading libraries, and so on.
 J2EE Version 1.3 Specification defines typical set of Java 2 Security permissions that Web and EJB components should expect to have, which is shown in the table below.